kramergroup/openImpala/README.md

 OpenImpala Copyright (c) 2020, University of Southampton All rights reserved.

-License for OpenImpala can be found at LICENSE.
+The license for OpenImpala can be found at LICENSE.